aimhigherweb/iec_website/content/what-we-do/colour-vision-deficiencies.md

 ---
 <div class="employee-heading">

 <p>Colour vision deficiencies are the inability for an individual to distinguish various shades of colour.
 They can come in multiple types but red-green colour vision defects are the most common.
-Our optometrists at the Adelaide and Woodville branches of Innovative Eye Care use innovative equipment to detect various types of colour vision deficiencies.
+Our optometrists at the Adelaide and Henley Beach branches of Innovative Eye Care use innovative equipment to detect various types of colour vision deficiencies.

 ### **Physiology of Light**